oozcitak/xmlbuilder2/docs/pages/builder-functions.md

 Converts an XML document into the default output format by parsing the `contents` argument with the given `builderOptions` and returns the result.
-The default output format is `"xml"` which returns an XML document string.
+The default output format is `'xml'` which returns an XML document string.

 * `builderOptions` - builder options
 * `contents` - a string containing an XML document in either XML or JSON format or a JS object representing nodes to insert